ToyomuMatsuda/ToyomuMatsuda.github.io/_posts/2022-09-13-first-blog.md

 especially for math students who just finished the first-year master study.
 I spent two months of writing the DC1 proposal and I always felt 'what the hell am I supposed to write?'.

 The acceptance rate of DC1 is scary: **20 %**.
-This sounds even scarier if you take into consideration the number of PhD students in Japan, which I will discuss later.
+This is not because we have many PhD students, as I will discuss later.
 How come a developed country like Japan funds only 20 percent of PhD students?
-By the way, I failed DC1.
+By the way I failed DC1.

 **In Germany, I have never seen PhD students who are not funded**.
 As for math PhD in Berlin, there are at least three major ways to get funding.
 The first is to receive scholarship from the Berlin Mathematical